vkp-app/docs/docs/operator-guide/configuration/custom-ca.md

 !!! warning
     The CA bundle you create MUST contain the CA that the VKP Ingress TLS certificates are signed with.

-Mount the Secret/ConfigMap to the Operator:
+Mount the Secret/ConfigMap to the Operator by editing the [`Subscription`](/operator-guide/installation/operator/#creating-the-subscription):

 ```yaml
 spec: